 If you are not the person coming out, but maybe have a friend or family member that comes to you in hopes of asking your understanding for this type of situation in their own life, please take the time to listen without preconceptions.
 There are too many people who will reject just because that's the way they were taught.
 A personal case in point was a good friend of mine that I worried extensively about telling because of his conservative and fundamentalist views.
 He was very accepting at first, but after an extremely terrible experience with a couple I've known for over 25 years, I know to wait long enough for the reaction to settle in before counting anything in the win column.

-In this case, after my initial conversation, the friend went to his church and talked with them about what they thought of someone who was transgendered.
-They told him that being transgendered was actually impossible, simply because God doesn't make mistakes!
+In this case, after my initial conversation, the friend went to his church and talked with them about what they thought of someone who is trans.
+They told him that being transgender was actually impossible, simply because God doesn't make mistakes!
 Many, such as the couple that turned on me, use this religious explanation as an excuse to hide their own bigotry.
 However, in the case of this friend, he told his church that they were the ones who were wrong, that he knew I wouldn't lie about this, and he absolutely believed what I had told him.
 He could see with his own eyes the pain I had lived with all my life, what a difficult decision it had been to discuss it openly in the first place, and how obviously happy was my new life.
 This reaction is amazing to see, and it truly shows who your friends are.

 The couple that were not so kind, based their rejection, for the large part, on their religious preferences.
 Hiding behind the supposed teachings of the Bible, to cover their own ignorance.
 They went so far as to say that the old me had been murdered by the new me, Michelle.
 They refused to see any of the good that they knew was in me, and completely, and very vehemently, rejected everything about me.
 The last thing they said to me was: "If this is who Michelle is, we have no interest in meeting her.
 We don't like people like her."